patxibocos/google-photos-exporter/README.md

     --datePathPattern, -dpp [yyyy/MM/dd] -> LocalDate pattern to use for the path of the item { String }
     --syncFileName, -sfn [last-synced-item] -> Name of the file where last successful item ID will be stored { String }
     --timeout, -to -> Timeout for the runner { String }
-    --lastSyncedItem, -lsi -> ID of the last synced item { String }
     --requestTimeout, -rto -> Timeout for the requests { String }
     --overrideContent, -oc [false] -> Whether to override content --help, -h -> Usage info